 How did the Norwegian dance music scene start developing?
-The first thing I heard about synthesisers which were the ‘coolest things’, was that Geir Jenssen’s [Biosphere] brother, who was in my class at school had several of them at his home.
+The first thing I heard about a synthesiser which I thought was the ‘coolest thing’, but I didn’t know anyone that had it, was that Geir Jenssen’s Biosphere’s brother, who was in my class at school, had several of them at his home.
 They lived very close by, but I didn’t know him because he was older, but I do remember walking past his house and thinking, ‘he has synthesisers’.
 Bel Canto went to Ghent to record music and they returned having recorded an album that was really inspired us.
 Per Martinsen [Mental Overdrive], travelled to London to the first Mutant Waste Company parties which were one of the few places that played ‘Chicago’ dance music.
 There was a really influential record store in Tromsø called Rocky Plate Bar run by Andy Swatland who was importing music once or twice a week.
 A lot of DJs in Norway were buying vinyl from that shop because days or weeks after it has been released in America or England you could find it in Rocky.
 So lots of us were meeting in the import section of Rocky because you could find the latest international music on vinyl; Per Martinsen [Mental Overdrive] worked in that shop, it was very important to us.
 In the early nineties, I remember Biosphere was in The Face magazine and we were like, wow!
 We started to get DJs and producers like the Idjut boys and Harvey.
 People that inspired us were coming here.
 We were digging their stuff, and they were digging our stuff and that was really exciting, it felt like a recognition of what we were doing musically in Tromsø.